fastlane/docs/docs/best-practices/continuous-integration.md

 fastlane spaceauth -u user@email.com
 ```

-This will generate a token you can set using the `FASTLANE_SESSION` environment variable on your CI system.
+The generated value then has to be stored inside the `FASTLANE_SESSION` environment variable on your CI system.
 This session will be reused instead of triggering a new login each time _fastlane_ communicates with Apple's APIs.

 Please note:

 - An Apple ID session is only valid for a certain region, meaning if your CI system is in a different region than your local machine, you might run into issues
 - An Apple ID session is only valid for up to a month, meaning you'll have to generate a new session every month.
 Usually you'd only know about it when your build starts failing

-There is nothing _fastlane_ can do better in that regard, as these are technical limitations on how App Store Connect sessions are handled.
+Unfortunately there is nothing _fastlane_ can do better in this regard, as these are technical limitations on how App Store Connect sessions are handled.

-### Separate Apple ID for CI

-Apple announced that as of February 27th 2019, it is enforcing 2FA on developer Apple IDs thus disabling the option to create a separate Apple ID specifically for CI without 2FA.
-If you somehow still have an Apple ID that does not have 2 Factor Authentication enabled, you can of course use that one to login via _fastlane_.

 ## Environment variables to set